 The firm’s attorneys are often asked to provide seminar presentations to groups at local, state and national levels.
 These attorneys are involved in key positions with many of the leading national workers' compensation law organizations.
 In fact, Smith, Mills & Schrock is the only law firm to have the current national chairperson of the American Bar Association TIPS Workers' Compensation Committee providing leadership to the attorneys and paralegals practicing in this area of law.

 Related Webinars, Articles & Resources

 As part of our commitment to the professional community, Smith, Mills & Schrock distributes an e-Newsletter five to six times each year on Workers' Compensation matters in Nebraska and Iowa, as well as e-News Blasts with developments of interest.
-To sign up for these complimentary updates, click here.
+Sign up for our e-Newsletter.

 Iowa Workers' Compensation Newsletter

 - Vol XL | December 28, 2017 -